SULFATE & PARABEN-FREE HAIR CARE

 What is seborrheic dermatitis of the scalp?
 Tips to get rid of the problem

 Seborrheic eczema, also known as splenic eczema, is a common skin problem caused by a fungus.
 It can present as red, dry skin with scaly patches and sometimes itching.
 It affects both children and adults, and usually starts on the scalp.
-Read on to find out how to tell if you have seborrheic dermatitis and what you can do about it.
+Read on to find out how to tell if you have seborrheic dermatitis and what to do about it.

 What is seborrheic dermatitis of the scalp?